A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Conclusion

+The compact mapping introduced in this work provides an exponential space saving over existing quantum and classical methods for the practically relevant regime of $k = \mathcal{O} \left( \mathrm{polylog}(N) \right)$.
+This exponential reduction in logical qubits over existing quantum algorithms is significant, particularly for the foreseeable future when logical qubit count will be a valuable resource.
+In fact, our algorithm achieves an exponential space saving over all classical algorithms for computing persistent Betti numbers\footnote{We note that recent work~\cite{apers2022simple} provides a classical algorithm for estimating normalized Betti numbers with $\mathcal{O}(N)$ classical space complexity, the same as the classical memory required for our quantum algorithm.
+However, such an algorithm has not yet been formulated for persistent Betti numbers.}.

 Our algorithm provides an efficient and universal lens through which to investigate topological data analysis on quantum computers.
-It may provide large polynomial speedup over classical algorithms in some regimes, if favourable gap scaling can be established.
-Future work should establish its practicality by considering concrete resource estimates for problems of interest.
-Quantum advantage would be made more likely by identifying scenarios where high-dimensional persistent Betti numbers are of interest, or where calculating the normalised persistent Betti numbers would be meaningful. \\
+Future work could determine its practicality by considering concrete resource estimates for problems of interest.
+Quantum advantage would be made more likely by identifying scenarios where high-dimensional persistent Betti numbers are of interest, or where computing the normalized persistent Betti numbers would be meaningful. \\